Estimating average causal effects from patient trajectories: Related work

 \subsection{Causal effect estimation in the static setting}

-Extensive works focus on treatment effect estimation in static settings \cite{Shalit.2017, Hatt.2021, Hatt.2022}.
+Extensive works focus on treatment effect estimation in static settings.
 Two important methods that adopt machine learning for \emph{average} treatment effect estimation in the static setting are: (\lowroman{1}) targeted maximum likelihood estimation (TMLE) \cite{vanderLaan.2006} and (\lowroman{2}) DragonNet \cite{Shi.2019}.
 TMLE is a plugin estimator that takes a (machine learning) model as input and perturbs the predicted outcomes, so that the final estimator satisfies a certain efficient estimating equation.
 This idea builds upon semi-parametric efficiency theory and is often called \emph{targeting}.
 Any estimator satisfying the efficient estimating equation is guaranteed to have desirable asymptotic properties.
 On the other hand, DragonNet is a neural network that incorporates a targeting procedure into the training process by extending the network architecture and adding a tailored regularization term to the loss function.
 This allows the model parameters to adapt simultaneously to provide a targeted estimate.
 To the best of our knowledge, there exists no similar targeting procedure for longitudinal data, and, to fill this gap, we later develop a tailored \emph{sequential} targeting procedure.

 In general, causal effect estimation for static settings is different from longitudinal settings due to time-varying confounding and treatment-confounder feedback \cite{Robins.2009}.
-The latter can appear when dealing with longitudinal observational data.
 Hence, methods for static causal effect estimation are biased when they are applied to longitudinal settings, thus leading to an inferior performance.
 For this reason, we later use methods for time-varying causal effect estimation as our prime baselines.
-Results for static baselines are reported in Appendix~\ref{sec:appendix_static}.
+Results for static baselines are reported in the Appendix\footnote{Appendix available at \url{https://arxiv.org/abs/2203.01228}.}.